-- 5. That Council accepts the nominations from Ms Tanya Martyn, Mr Chris May and - Mr Layne Ralph as community representatives on the Memorial Oval Community Committee. - 6.
+- 5. That Council accepts the nominations from Ms Tanya Martyn, Mr Chris May and Mr Layne Ralph as community representatives on the Memorial Oval Community Committee. - 6.
 That the community representatives be advised of their appointment and advice also be sent to the corresponding Committee Secretary/Chairperson. - 7.
-That Council notes that the current round of advertising closes on 6 May 2022 and a further report will be presented to the May Policy and General Committee Meeting with further nominations received. - 8.
-That Council notes that correspondence has been sent to all outgoing community representatives on Section 355 Committee in appreciation of their service on the Committee and encouraging them to renominate.
+That Council notes that the current round of advertising closes on 6 May 2022 and a further report will be presented to the May Policy and General Committee Meeting with further nominations received.

+- 8. That Council notes that correspondence has been sent to all outgoing community representatives on Section 355 Committee in appreciation of their service on the Committee and encouraging them to renominate. - 9.
+That Council actively recruits to fill all vacant positions on Council's Section 355 Committees.